-"Some of our residents are bed bound, but we can still bring the experience to them.
-That might be through watching birds of prey on a webcam or doing some nature-themed crafts.
+"Some of our residents have mobility issues and are unable to leave their beds, but we can still bring the experience to them.
+That might be through watching birds of prey on a webcam or doing some naturethemed crafts.
 We've also sponsored a barn owl box and receive updates and photos each month - it's great for residents to know they are supporting wildlife, even if its from a distance."